aquasecurity/kube-bench/docs/controls.md

 | `audit_env` | `env` |

 `flag` is used when the keyword is a command-line flag.
-The associated `audit` command could be any binarys available on system like `ps` command and a `grep` for the binary whose flag we are
+The associated `audit` command could be any binaries available on the system like `ps` command and a `grep` for the binary whose flag we are
 checking:

 ```sh